Last fact-checked: 20 February 2020

 This is where Dental Departures makes things easier.
 We have already background-checked each and every one of our listed clinics and dentists, and this process looking at includes criminal and malpractice records.
 Go ahead and search our site for your preferred procedure and location; underneath each dentist listing will be a raft of useful information, including clinic photos, virtual clinic tours, dentist qualifications and real patient reviews.

 Want to learn more about Dental Departures from an independent resource?
-Then check out our 5-star reviews on Feefo and see what our past patients are saying about us.
+Then check out our reviews on Feefo and see what our past patients are saying about us.

 Yes–all of our dentists provide guarantees on their work, including the materials they use – something that your dentist at home might not necessarily provide.